zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 (e.g. when ``CONFIG_LOG_BACKEND_UART_OUTPUT_DICTIONARY_HEX=y``).
 This tells
 the parser to convert the hexadecimal characters to binary before parsing.

-Please refer to :ref:`logging_dictionary_sample` on how to use the log parser.
+Please refer to the :zephyr:code-sample:`logging-dictionary` sample to learn more on how to use the log parser.

 Recommendations